Dear Chap Nation:

-On-campus students moving off campus must ALSO fill out a change of address at the LCU Post Office.
+On-campus students moving off campus must also fill out a change of address at the LCU Post Office.

-Campus announcements can be viewed via email and online at ChapLink.
+LCU student announcements can be viewed via email and online at ChapLink.
 To submit an announcement, go to ChapLink.
 There is a 9 a.m. deadline for same day chapel announcements.
 Live campus announcements will be read on Monday and Thursday of each week.

 Checks can be cashed in the Student Business Office in the F.W.
 Mattox Administration Building.
 Checks for more than $50 are subject to approval.
 A service charge will be assessed for all checks cashed.
 LCU is not able to cash third party checks.